Discriminatory Laws and Reform Processes in Canada

 - Then, have students consider gaps in their knowledge and identify questions to write in the “wonder” column.

-- Finally, provide students with access to the Law Reform Resources section on the BC Law Institute page as their main source for the “Learn” section.
+- Finally, provide students with access to the BC Law Institute’s main page and the Law Reform Resources section as their main source for the “Learn” section.

 - Identify and describe a discriminatory law and the inequalities it reinforced.